 Only accessible via an Arctic cruise, Ellesmere Island is a bucket list location that only a select few get to check off.
 Watch Muskox traipse across the plains or visit the former RCMP outpost at Craig Harbour.

-Too often considered the “other province”, many times Manitoba is overlooked by those visiting Canada.
+Too often considered the “other province of Canada”, many times Manitoba is overlooked by those visiting Canada.
 Manitoba is a beautiful place for those looking to explore the heart of Canada.
+From the gorgeous city of Winnipeg with its hip urban vibe to the sprawling scenery and wildlife in the north, Manitoba is quickly becoming one of the up-and-coming travel destinations in Canada.

 Spruce Woods Provincial Park

-Often referred to as the Spirit Sands, the shifting dunes of Spruce Woods Provincial Park is a perfect getaway from the every day.
-Grass prairies, river forests and amazing wildlife await.
+Often referred to as the Spirit Sands, the shifting dunes of Spruce Woods Provincial Park is a perfect getaway from everyday life in the city.
+Grass prairies, river forests, and amazing wildlife await.

-Churchill, Manitoba has been a bucket list destination for us that we just can’t seem to knock off.
-This far north town is one of the best places in the world to see the Northern Lights, Polar Bears, AND Beluga Whales!
-But here’s the catch, you can’t see any of them at the same time!
-Choices, choices …
+Churchill, Manitoba was a Canadian bucket list destination for us that we finally knocked off in 2019.
+This far north town is one of the best places in the world for family wildlife adventures.
+Churchill is one of the best places in Canada to see the Northern Lights, Polar Bears, AND Beluga Whales!
+But here’s the catch, there is no guarantee that you can see all of them at once.
+(We did, but we got REALLY lucky).
+You can read our guide to Churchill Manitoba here.

 Located smack in the middle of Canada, Saskatchewan is known for its great plains and endless farmland.
 But look to the north and those prairies give way to beautiful lakes, hills, and wilderness.